-It is estimated that in 2015 Americans spent $2 billion on the purchase of weight loss supplements and $2.6 billion on muscle-building products.
+It is estimated that in 2015 Americans spent $2 billion on the purchase of weight loss drugs and $2.6 billion on muscle-building products.
 Additionally, 20% of all American women are believed to have dabbled into the arena of weight loss pills.
 How do these weight loss pills work?
 What are the ingredients?
 What are the side effects?
 These are all questions that need to be asked by those of us accelerating the growth of the weight loss pill industry.

-How do Weight Loss Pills Work?
+How Do Weight Loss Drugs Work?

 Weight loss pills operate on one of three possible mechanisms: